webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 ```

-Use [`schema-utils`](https://github.com/webpack/schema-utils) in order to validate the options being passed through the plugin options.(Notice that [`schema-utils`](https://github.com/webpack/schema-utils) api has changed, but webpack use the v1.0.0 version, so you should the same version with webpack.)
+Use [`schema-utils`](https://github.com/webpack/schema-utils) in order to validate the options being passed through the plugin options.(Notice that [`schema-utils`](https://github.com/webpack/schema-utils) API has changed, but webpack use the v1.0.0 version, so you should use the same version with webpack.)
 Here is an example:

 ```javascript